fishinwind/workshop/rst/Block_1/class-9.rst

 In Class Exercise
 =================

 #.
-Open sample.fas and make a dictionary with four items corresponding to the sequences
+Open sample.fas and make a dictionary with four items corresponding to
-   from the file
+   the sequences from the file

 Intermediate Concepts: Streaming
 ================================

-One of the reasons why python is so useful is that faciliates **iteration** over a file or *iterable* without reading the entire dataset into computer memory.
+One of the reasons why python is so useful is that faciliates **iteration** over a file without reading the entire dataset into computer memory.

 This is similar to streaming data in the Linux tools we've discussed.
-For example
+For example:

 .. code-block:: bash